One Good Thing.

 Good thing #4

 Ducks on the beach.
 That’s all.

 Good thing #5

 The pure joy on my teenaged sons face when he saw Sully at California Adventure.
 He loved Sully since we first saw Monster’s Inc. for his second birthday and even as a teenager he was still thrilled to see him in person which filled my own heart with joy every time.

 When we bought our campervan, we realized after our first trip that if we didn’t find someway to keep our fresh fruit safe it was a lost cause.
 So I created this fruit hammock out of an old t-shirt.
 It swayed back and forth on the road and every once in a while something would jump out on a sharp turn and go rogue.
 But mostly the fruit survived.

 Good thing #7

 This one makes me tired now.
-But when my kiddos were little (and before we had Celiac and GI diagnoses’) it gave me great joy and fulfilled purpose to make them feel better when they were sick, and part of the was making them homemade chicken soup with homemade heart-shaped saltine crackers, because I wanted to fill their upset tummies with love.
+But when my kiddos were little (and before we had Celiac and GI diagnoses’) it gave me great joy and fulfilled purpose to make them feel better when they were sick, and part of that was making them homemade chicken soup with homemade heart-shaped saltine crackers, because I wanted to fill their upset tummies with love.